adilfathi/TMDB-React/README.md

 Notes:
 - Tailwind is configured and its directives are imported from `src/index.css`.
-- The root React component is the default export from `index.jsx` (kept at project root).
+- The root React component is in `src/App.jsx`.
 The Vite entry mounts it from `src/main.jsx`.

 Environment / API key
 - Create a `.env` file in the project root with your TMDB API key.
 You can copy the example provided: